Wednesday, September 15, 2021

 Lease properties for temporary uses

-Negotiate sales based not only on the highest bid but also on the outcome that most closely aligns with community needs, such as workforce housing, a grocery store, or green space
+on the outcome that most closely aligns with community needs, such as workforce

 Using these special powers, land banks can streamline blight removal and create a nimble, accountable, and community-driven approach to returning problem properties to productive use.